-If wildflowers are your thing, then Death Valley National Park should definitely be on your springtime shortlist.
+If wildflowers are your thing, then Death Valley National Park should definitely be on your shortlist of spring destinations in the U.S!
 You might even see super blooms, which can occur in the spring after an especially wet winter season.
 You’ll also get to enjoy relatively mild temperatures, which makes hiking in the area much more tolerable.

 Death Valley is about a 5-hour drive from LA and a 2-hour drive from Las Vegas.
 This destination is especially popular in the spring, so be sure to plan ahead if you want to camp or book overnight accommodations.

 WHEN TO GO: Anytime other than the summer!